AI4HealthUOL/CardioLab/README.md

-## This is the official repository for **KardioLab**.
+## This is the official repository for <ins>CardioLab</ins>.
 A machine and deep learning framework for the estimation and monitoring of laboratory values throught ECG data.

 KardioLab have been proposed in two main manuscrips: